I’m a Celebrity star addresses Ant McPartlin’s ‘unprofessional’ behaviour

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The latest star to be eliminated from I’m a Celebrity has addressed being treated “unprofessionally” by Ant McPartlin.
+The second star to be eliminated from I’m a Celebrity has addressed being treated “unprofessionally” by Ant McPartlin.

 In the early stages of Dean McCullough’s time on the ITV series, McPartlin couldn’t hide his frustration with the Radio 1 star, who was repeatedly voted to do the grisly Bushtucker Trials.